 All these requirements must be furnished as documentation while you make your spouse visa extension application.

-While making a spouse visa application for extension, one must ensure the following
+While making a spouse visa application for an extension, one must ensure the following

 - Make an online application using form FLR (M)